 Planning to spend 3 days in Florence soon?
 Do you have any questions?
 Have you been to Florence before?
 What were the best experiences included in your Florence itinerary?
 Share in the comments below!

-Disclaimer: This post may contain affiliate links.
-When you click through a link on this page and make a valid purchase, Maddy’s Avenue may receive a small commission (at no extra cost to you!).
-We only recommend products/services that we believe in and know you will love too.
-Your support enables us to continue making helpful travel content.
-I went on many of the tours included in this Florence itinerary in collaboration with the operators, though I never recommend anything I don’t fully enjoy.
+Disclaimer: I embarked on some of the tours included in this Florence itinerary in collaboration with the operators, though I never recommend anything I don’t fully enjoy.
 Thank you for reading, and thank you for your support!

 Leave a Reply